My eyes were closed and my toes buried in the sand as I enjoyed the salty air breezing across my face.

-Stay at home moms might not earn much income, but most of us find scrappy ways to bring in some extra where we can.
-I had spent several months learning how to sell on Ebay.
-And that cash helped to fund part of our vacation.
+Stay at home moms might not earn much (if any) money.
+But most of us are queens at finding scrappy ways to bring in some extra cash where we can.

 Happily, I only dabble a bit in Ebay sales these days.
 So I’m happy to share with you the items that I was able to sell.